aplteam/Cider/docs/Cider-API-Reference.md

 A>
 A> This imposes a danger because those handlers set a Hold under some circumstances, and depending on your actions this might result in a DEADLOCK: Dyalog would appear to hang until you issue a strong interrupt via the session's system menu item.

+## ProjectConfig

+Takes a path as `⍵` and an optional Boolean edit flag as `⍺` that defaults to 0.

+Puts the config file found in `path` on display and allows the user to edit it if the left argument is 1.

+Performs checks before writing it back to file.

 ## ReadProjectConfigFile